 Step 2: Bunch all three towels together and firmly tie one strip around an end to join them.
 Tightly braid the towels together and then tie the other end with the second strip.
 When you're done it should look like this:

 5. Donate to an Animal ShelterAnimal shelters are always looking for used towels and linens to clean & care for their animals.
 Luckily a non-profit company, HIP for Pets, makes donating your old towels easy.
-If you're interested in donating, click this link, and enter your zip code to find local shelters to donate to.
 There's no shortage of participating shelters either.
 In the Milwaukee area where we're located, there are 21 different locations that accept donations; so there's probably a close, convenient location in your area too.

 Back to more non-pet ideas: